Capabilites

 Tolerances

 This is different for every project.
 We can mass produce in quality as fine as 50 microns per layer, though 250 is our most common quality.
-For projects requiring finer quality and or tighter tolerances, 100 microns is our common layer height.
+For projects requiring finer quality and or tighter tolerances, 100 microns is our common layer height, where layer lines are difficult to see.

 Capacity